Increasing Awareness and Resilience of Coastal Wetlands and Reefs in Quintana Roo, Mexico

 CEA is focusing on coral reef resilience and coastal resilience of the system by increasing conservation of mangroves and coral reefs and by educating the community on the importance of wetland/mangrove protection.

 Climate change education and awareness are being integrated into CEA main program areas.
 CEA is looking into securing long-term funding to implement a clean water program.
 Improved water quality has become a priority to increase the resilience of the coasts and coral reefs of the region.
-Specifically, CEA is working to stop the use of shallow well injections because polluted water can enter these wells, releasing nutrients and toxins to the nearshore areas, coral reefs, and mangroves.
+Specifically, CEA is working to stop the use of shallow injection wells because polluted water can leak from these wells, releasing nutrients and toxins to the nearshore areas, coral reefs, and mangroves.

 The main programs of the CEA include a Marine Ecosystems Program, Sea Turtle Program, Water Quality Program, Sustainable Development Program, Environmental Education Program, and a Communications Program.
 Although there is not a formal climate change program, climate change education efforts have been initiated in the community to support a climate-smart water quality program.